Jennifer Monson, Artistic Director

 Elliott Maltby, President

 Elliott Maltby, a landscape and urban designer, is a founding partner of thread collective, a multi-disciplinary collaborative design studio that explores the seams between building, art, and landscape.
 Elliott believes that art and design can improve the sustainability and vitality of the urban environment; she is particularly interested in how an ecological systems perspective can support both architectural and landscape interventions.
 Her current work includes defining the idea of the urban backstage, both conceptually and through design proposals.
 The backstage is the shadow or counterpoint of branded public space, a space to be found and explored, to wonder about, to wander around, a place to speculate.
 A survey of New York City backstage spaces demonstrates a common pairing of productive spontaneous ecologies and aging infrastructure; these are novel landscapes.
 Rather than seeing them as derelict or underutilized, she is interested in documenting and supporting the stealth success of these spaces.
-She is also a Visiting Associate Professor of Graduate Architecture and Urban Design at the Pratt Institute.
+She is also an Adjunct Associate Professor of Graduate Architecture and Urban Design at the Pratt Institute.

 Carolyn Hall, Vice President